shivaprasad2394/c/skillup_discussion.md

 --------------------------------------------------------------------------------------------------------------------------------------------------------------
 # WiFI

+Wireless LAN is a network where devices are using Wireless protocol / technology to communicate with each other in a defined area.

+IEEE 802.11  provides standard for wireless LAN which covers 2 layers

+1. Physical layer.

+2. Data link layer.

+in this standard we have two kinds of services:-

+1.bss(  basic service set)

+2.Ess( extended service)

+BSS:- it is a group/unit of wireless Network devices that are communicating with same AP.

+BSSID:- is a AP's  physical / Mac address.

+It is 48 bit long hex-decimal number

+AP:- these are devices which accept Wireless signals from multiple devices and retransmit them to  the rest of the network.

+AP also known as base station
+AP is a layer 2 device

+SSID:- it is a unique character string used to identify an AP.

+When a service is extended by adding more AP, this is called e s s.

+It's shared network name is called essid.

+ADHOC( without ap in bss) :- it is a decentralized type of network,  Wireless devices communicates directly to each other  rather than using a Bridge(ex:-AP).

+It is peer-to-peer

+ESS:- ESS  is a collection of multiple AP's  and their Associated client stations, all United by a single DSM

+The Logical network name of the ESS  is often called  extended service set  identifier.

+The terminology of essid  and ssid  are synonyms.

+Promiscius mode:- also known as Wi-Fi monitor mode.
+Basically used for listening to the Wi-Fi   packets  over-the-air.

+IEEE 802.11 standards  specify 2 layers

+1. Data link layer

+2. Physical layer

+Data link layer is divided into two layers
+1. Logical link control layer

+2. Medium Access Control layer

+In Mac we have two more layers
+1. DCF

+2. PCF

+The first sub layer of Mac  is DCF it provides contention Based Services that is csma/ca(  carrier sensing multiple access/ Collision avoidance)

+Csma/ CA  is Wireless

+Csma / CD is   for  wired

+Wi-Fi operate at half duplex.
+So it can either send or receive  at  a time.
+Hence csma / CD is not possible.

+csma / c a  timers are maintained the check Collision

+The process or a technique  by  which  a station  can associate itself with an AP it's called scanning

+Whenever a Station  enters a  network it has to do scanning in order to associate with a p by doing scanning.

+Steps for scanning

+1. Send a  probe  Frame.

+2. All AP  Within reach send   probe response frame

+3. Station will send associate request frame to AP

+4. AP will send  Association response frame

 so Wi-Fi is nothing but , it is just a market name of the standard IEEE 802.11 so nowadays we are heading to our wireless network so the idea here it is just a lan but without wires so we